We are CSR-certified!

 Together with our HAKUNA MATATA Amazon Lodge, we are supporting a selection of local projects in Santa Barbara, a small indigenous community of 120 inhabitants in the Ecuadorian rain forest.
 We are cultivating a very close relationship with this community and integrate the project into many of our tours where visitors get to take part in the day to day life of the community.
 The highlight of the community visit is a typical rainforest buffet which is shared between the guests and the local people.
 The community takes part in these activities wholeheartedly and receives 100% of the profits.

-The “Code of Ethics,” which was first established in 1975 by the “Christian Conference of Asia” and later confirmed by the World Tourism Organization (WTO) is applied widely and describes the expected behavior of travelers in 12 points.
-We encourage all our business partners to apply this “Code of Ethics” in order to create and maintain sustainable tourism in South America together.
+The “Code of Ethics,” which was first established in 1975 by the “Christian Conference of Asia” and later confirmed by the World Tourism Organization (WTO) is applied widely and describes the expected behavior of travelers in 12 points:

 1- Travel in a spirit of humility and with a genuine desire to learn more about the people of your host country.

 2- Be aware of the feelings of other people, preventing what might be offensive behaviour on your part.
 This applies very much to photography.

 3- Cultivate the habit of listening and observing, rather than merely hearing and seeing.

 4- Realize that often the people in the country you visit have time concepts and thought patterns different from your own; this does not make them inferior, only different.

 5- Instead of looking for that “beach paradise”, discover the enrichment of seeing a different way of life through others’ eyes.

 6- Acquaint yourself with local customs – people will be happy to help you.